MG299792458/CompPhysProj2/journal.md

 ## Week 3
 (due 2 May 2022, 23:59)
-This week we implemented and tested the PERM algorithm.
+This week had to generate results (including error bars) and start to implement the PERM algorithm.
 We organised the necessary functions in classes which self check whether the addition of a monomer is possible.
+Implementation of the PERM algorithm was done in the DISH class in core_func.py.
+We computed the end2end distance as a function of polymer length to check whether the algrithm leads to smaller errors in the results at hhigher lengths.

-The code now works as desired and will allow us to write the report.
+The code now works as desired and allowed us to create the following plot for the end2end distance

 ![end2end distance observable using PERM](Figures/end2endplotperm.png)

 We see what we expect, for large values of Polymer length the error in the end-to-end distance still grows but stays smaller than in the plot where we didn't use PERM.
-The observable is also proportional to the polymer length L to the power 3/2, here we found $` \langle r^2_e (L) \rangle = \alpha \cdot L^{3/2} `$ with here $`\alpha = 0.84`$
+The observable is also proportional to the polymer length L to the power 3/2, here we found $` \langle r^2_e (L) \rangle = \alpha \cdot L^{3/2} `$ with here $`\alpha = 0.84`$.
+Playing around with the value ratio at which the polymers are pruned and enriched will result in more enrichment, but more correlated results, or less enrichment, which means large errors.
+Multiple values will need to be tested before a proper conclusion for the report can be reached.